 Taking care of your mental health and wellbeing

-Your mental health and wellbeing are some of the most important things to help you be successful with your studies.
-Here are some tips to help you stay on top of things
+Good mental health and wellbeing help you succeed in your studies.
+Here are some tips to help you stay on top of things:

-Sleeping well is good for your brain and body, and helps you feel energised, stay focused and protect your mental health.
+Sleeping well is good for your brain and body.
+It helps you feel energised, stay focused and protect your mental health

 Eating well can improve your mood, energy levels and general health and wellbeing.
-Fill up on nutritious food (like vegetables, fruit and whole grains) and drink plenty of water to give your body and brain all the power it needs to function well.
+Fill up on nutritious food (like vegetables, fruit, and whole grains) and drink plenty of water.

-Spending time with other students, friends and people in your community can help strengthen your mental health and wellbeing.
-You can try volunteering or connect with of many social and cultural activities on offer.
+Spending time with other students, friends, and your community can help strengthen your mental health and wellbeing.
+Try volunteering, or connect these social and cultural activities.

 Other available support

-In addition to our Student Success Advisers and UTS Counsellors, the UTS College Welfare Team are available to assist with matters related to student welfare and accommodation.
+In addition to our Student Success Advisers and UTS Counsellors, our Welfare Team is here to help with your welfare and accommodation.

-A range of community-based online and telephone support services and resources may also help you.
+There’s also a range of community-based online and telephone support services and resources that may be helpful:

 • Medibank Overseas Student Health Cover 24/7 Support Line